Murder by Numbers: Plot

 Sam and Cassie bring Richard and Justin in for separate interrogations, trying to induce them into implicating each other, but neither of them talks before they are both released.
 At the victim's home, Cassie determines how the boys carried out the abduction and altered the physical evidence.

-Richard, knowing that Cassie is closing in on them, flees to an abandoned house.
+Richard, knowing that Cassie is closing in on them, and having commenced a plea bargain with the DA, flees to an abandoned house.
 He convinces Justin to join him there, then produces two revolvers, proposing a mutual suicide.
 With their eyes closed, on the count of three, Justin shoots into the air, but Richard does not.

 Justin demands to see Richard's gun, which is not loaded.
 As a furious Justin is about to shoot Richard, Cassie arrives.
 Richard grabs Justin's gun and shoots at Cassie, wounding Justin who tries to protect her instead.
 She goes after Richard, but he starts to strangle her on a rickety deck jutting out over a cliff.
 Cassie manages to gain the upper hand, knocking Richard off the balcony, where he falls to his death.
 Justin grabs Cassie, who is hanging off the edge of the deck, pulling her back into the house.

 Cassie assures Justin that she will intercede on his behalf to get him tried as a juvenile, since he was an innocent dupe, manipulated by the ruthless Richard.
 Then she notices a mark on her neck caused by Richard's large ring, and realizes that the dead woman's neck did not have a similar mark.
 Confronted with the evidence, Justin confesses that he strangled the victim, proving his "courage" to Richard, and is arrested.

 Cassie faces her fears and enters the courtroom to testify at Carl's parole hearing.
 The bailiff calls her to the stand by her legal name: Jessica Marie Hudson.